CnrLwlss/manannan/README.md

    * Choose "All objects" in the Export dropdown menu
    * OK -> Write file to the relevant geojson_annotations directory

-## Generate annotation preview images
+## Generate annotation preview images & ROI quantifications
 1. Navigate to src directory
 1. Download and save [```annotation.py```](https://raw.githubusercontent.com/CnrLwlss/manannan/main/src/annotation.py) into this directory (right-click [link](https://raw.githubusercontent.com/CnrLwlss/manannan/main/src/annotation.py) and choose "Save link as..." to download)
 1. Execute ```annotation.py``` (e.g. by double-clicking on ```annotation.py```)
-1. Will generate further versions of preview images highlighting annotated areas (calculated from .geojson files)
+1. Generates further versions of preview images highlighting numbered, annotated areas (calculated from .geojson files)
+1. Generates an overall summary .csv file containing area of each ROI, along with area of positive signal from each channel within each ROI and average positive intensity within each ROI
+1. Generates correlation matrix, showing Pearson's pairwise correlations between all intensities in positive pixels from all pairs of channels.
+Note that AB correlation is not equal to BA correlation because of different "positive" pixels in each case.